 This Cross function table shows more than one gene can be associated with Schizophrenia (and Bipolar) and MTHFR is definitely one of them along with MTR and NOS3 in the category of oxidative stress.
 The primary association between these genes is the interaction of stimulation of the glutamate binding site of the NMDA receptor through homocysteine.

 One studies show an association with amount of gray matter in neonates and psychiatric risk.
 There were several genes under consideration but COMT (rs4680), was found to have a strong association.

 It seems one thing that can be done is to take choline during pregnancy.
 Recommended during the last two trimesters and early in life at amounts of 3.6g of PS in the morning and 2.7g in the evening, it has shown to reduce risk factors measured at day 33.
 Deficient inhibition is typically found in schizophrenic patients, measured as the ability to react to he first clicking sound but to inhibit the reaction in a second click.
 This was the test used on infants to see if there was a positive effect of the supplement and there seems to be!

 It was also found that genes for schizophrenia and autism are switched on during rapid development, which interestingly is when neural tube defects also have issues (helped by folate supplementation).
-In children and adolescents there was an association with MTHFR only in cases of high homocysteine.
+In children and adolescents there was an association with MTHFR and mental illness only in cases of high homocysteine.